We want to hear your thoughts on the future of the Lowland Canals

 You can access a downloadable version of the consultation questions below.
 We hope this will allow customers time to review the content, and consider their responses before beginning the online survey.

-If you would like to find out more about our consultation and why we are doing it, please come along to one of our information evenings listed below.
-Our CEO, Catherine Topley, will be joined by Johnathan Briggs from Target Applications, the independent body leading the consultation process, to discuss the consultation and answer any questions you may have.
+We held information evenings in December 2019 and January 2020, offering the opportunity to find out more about our consultation and why we are doing it.
+Our CEO, Catherine Topley, was joined by Johnathan Briggs from Target Applications, the independent body leading the consultation process, discussing the consultation and answering questions at meetings in Edinburgh, Glasgow, Falkirk and Bowling.